I.4.1 Legal Framework

 - Purchase of land;

-- Value added tax (VAT) if the total cost of the project is at least EUR 5.000.000 (including VAT).
-In such a case only non-recoverable VAT under national VAT legislation is eligible.
+- Value added tax (VAT) if the total cost of the project is at least EUR 5.000.000 (including VAT) or if the partner receives State aid within the project under the General Block Exemption Regulation (GBER).
+In such cases only non-recoverable VAT under national VAT legislation is eligible.

 - Fines, financial penalties and expenditure on legal disputes and litigation;